geekysuavo/sbl-sandbox/README.md

 ### Compilation

-Fix me... compilation is a bit non-standard.
+Bear with me, compilation is a bit non-standard.

 To compile a source file, a problem instance, _e.g._ __instance.hh__, is paired with a solver, _e.g._ __gs.cc__.
 To build a solver against the